Nursing RN-BSN Track

 This course for the registered nurse synthesizes ethical/legal concepts required for examination of sound decision making in clinical practice and legal responsibility.

 Professional Development for the RN

-Students broaden their existing knowledge of the discipline of nursing based on a liberal arts education.
+Broaden your existing knowledge of the discipline of nursing based on a liberal arts education.
 Emphasis is on professional role expansion through exploration of contemporary nursing issues.